 However, if you are a solo, couple or don’t want to rent a car another great option is to take a Tuscany tour with a travel agency.
 I personally took this option.
-The reason I enjoyed the tour was because they know the routes, the tickets are paid for, you don’t have to get in lines, there is a free lunch and a live narration on the history and culture of the places you visit.
-I found it more than worth the money I paid for.
+The reason I enjoyed the tour was that they know the routes, the tickets are paid for, and you don’t have to get in lines.
+On top of that, there is a free lunch and a live narration of the history and culture of the places you visit.
+I found it more than worth the money I paid for it.

 What To See In A Tuscany Tour?

 The places in Tuscany tour which are most visited by tourists other than Florence are Sienna, San Gimignano, Pisa, Lucca, Versilia, Maremma and Chianti.

 Sienna, San Gimignano, and Lucca are smaller towns from the medieval ages.
 Versilia and Maremma, on the other hand, are coastal towns with sapphire blue water on the Tyrrhenian Sea.
 Pisa is another town most famous for the leaning tower of Pisa.
 Lastly, Chianti is the countryside of Italy that produces the well-known Italian wines.